olilanz/RooCode-Local-Evaluation/README.md

 For my task at hend, this was sufficient, though.

 ### Refactoring task

-I used the deepmeepbeep's YeEGP repo for testing, as I still have it lingering around from an earlier experiment: https://github.com/deepbeepmeep
+I used the deepmeepbeep's YeEGP repo for testing, as I think it is such a cool project, and I still have it lingering around from an earlier experiment: https://github.com/deepbeepmeep

 I used different prompts at different levels of complexity.
 Here is a screenshot of the result with the simple, confined prompt: "Simplify the code in @/inference/gradio_server.py without changing the functionality.
 Don't look in other files.
 Concentrate on this file only."